-Figure 2. time-scaled phylogenetic tree based on SARS-CoV-2 full-length genomes obtained during the two outbreaks from February to May (episode 1) and from June to December (episode 2).
+Figure 2. time-scaled phylogenetic tree based on SARS-CoV-2 full-length genomes obtained during the two outbreaks from February to sequences obtained from nasopharyngeal specimens.
+The images were obtained from the Nextstrain webtool (https://clades.nextstrain.org/).

 Figure 3.
 Proportion of SARS-CoV-2 genome sequences per ISO week that fall within each variant.